HAS A DEATH OCCURRED? WE ARE AVAILABLE 24/7 CALL: (720) 248-0771

 Flowers can be sent to Sunrise Senior Living, 400 Summit Blvd, Broomfield, CO 80021, addressed to Frank Toy.
 Delivery is preferred on the morning of Feb.
 22, so that arrangements can be included in the Celebration of Life.

 The family has designated Purdue University’s Lyles School of Civil Engineering Scholarship Fund for memorial contributions in honor of Frank Toy.
 Please make donations payable to Purdue Foundation and indicate “Lyles CE Scholarships—Frank Toy” on the memo line.
-Donations may be mailed to Purdue Foundation, 403 W Wood Street, West Lafayette, IN 47907.To send flowers to the family of Frank Toy, please visit Tribute Store
+Donations may be mailed to Purdue Foundation, 403 W Wood Street, West Lafayette, IN 47907.To send flowers to the family or plant a tree in memory of Frank Toy, please visit Tribute Store